luxerama/deploy-recipes/README.md

 	set :option_name, option_value

 ## Capistrano Helper Usage
-This Gem also contains some helpers that can be used with capistrano
+This Gem contains some helpers that can be used with capistrano.
+Helpers generally need to be loaded at the top of the `deploy.rb` script.

 ### AWS EC2
 The AWS EC2 task is used to dynamically set the web, app and db server valiables in your deploy.rb file.